Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Explore Briefly, Then Decide: RL with Cumulative Entropy Regulation

 However, a different pattern emerges from the \textit{Qwen3-8B} model with thinking mode enabled.
 Both the single-case and average results show the TECA continuing to rise, suggesting the model keeps exploring without ever entering a determination stage.
-As illustrated in sub-figure (b), the correct answer often appears very early—at roughly one-third of the way through the inference process—yet the model continues to generate a long, redundant response.
+As illustrated in sub-figure (b), the correct answer often appears very early at roughly one-third of the way through the inference process, yet the model continues to generate a long, redundant response.
 This continuous exploration results in an average response length (1897.36 tokens) that is far greater than that of the other models, including \textit{Llama3-8B} (242.113 tokens), \textit{Qwen2.5-14B} (312.153 tokens), and even \textit{Qwen3-8B} without its thinking mode (253.945 tokens).
 This comparison highlights how an unregulated reasoning process leads to overthinking.
 Most importantly, our analysis demonstrates a strong correlation between the TECA metric and the model's thinking stages.
+Therefore, we propose the hypothesis that over-exploration leads to the overthinking.